-Children are taught to demonstrate respect for all individuals.
-By allowing children to see their own intrinsic an environment, where children feel children to see their own intrinsic safe, happy and supported and in value they are able to develop self-respect, self-control, confidence and pride.
-Children display this through the positive ways in which they interact with each other and with adults speaking politely and confidently.
+Children are tauaht to demonstrate respect for all individuals.
+By allowing an environment, where children feel children to see their own intrinsic value they are able to develop self-respect, self-control, confidence and pride.
+Children display this through the positive ways in which they interact with each other and with adults speaking politely and